iann838/Pyot/README.md

 # Pyot
 [![MIT Licensed](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/paaksing/pyot/blob/master/LICENSE)

-Pyot is a Python Framework for the Riot Games API, including League of Legends, Teamfight Tactics, Legends of Runeterra and Valorant that encourages rapid development and clean, pragmatic design.
-It specializes at doing task in async environment to get the expected result faster than synchronous code.
+Pyot is a Python Framework for the Riot Games API, including League of Legends, Teamfight Tactics, Legends of Runeterra and VALORANT, that encourages rapid development and clean, pragmatic design.
+It specializes at doing tasks in an async environment to get the expected result faster than synchronous code.
 Thanks for checking it out.

 Pyot is highly inspired by [Cassiopeia](https://github.com/meraki-analytics/cassiopeia), you will notice that both has similar internal workings.